Cherifa3/TSYP12-INSAT-ECOBOT/README.md

 - Waste Collection Mechanism
 - Environmental Impact
 ---
+This GitHub repository contains the AI algorithm and the hydrogen fuel cell system.

 # Intelligent waste detection system
 This part demonstrates waste detection using a YOLOv8 (You Only Look Once) object detection model.
 It identifies recyclable and non-recyclable  items in a webcam stream (the interface just to demonstrate our model).